Cathedral Quartet

-The Cathedral Quartet, also known as the Cathedrals, was an American southern gospel quartet who performed from 1964 to December 1999.
+The Cathedral Quartet, also known as the Cathedrals, or the Cathedral Trio was an American southern gospel quartet who performed from 1964 to December 1999.
 The group's final lineup consisted of Glen Payne (lead), George Younce (bass), Ernie Haase (tenor), Scott Fowler (baritone and bass guitar), and Roger Bennett (piano and rhythm guitar).

 History

 Formation and early years

 The Cathedrals formed in 1963 as a trio consisting of the California Weatherford Quartet lead singer Glen Payne, tenor Bobby Clark, and baritone Danny Koker.
 Initially a house group of Rex Humbard's Cathedral of Tomorrow, they called themselves the Cathedral Trio.
 The group became a quartet with the addition of Blue Ridge Quartet bass singer George Younce in 1964.
 They decided to become a full-time touring group in 1969, leaving the Cathedral of Tomorrow.
 Koker and Clark left the group to pursue other interests, and were replaced by tenor Mack Taunton and baritone-pianist George Amon Webster.
 The group signed with Canaan Records; Canaan producer Marvin Norcross worked with them and Florida Boys lead singer Les Beasley to help the group gain exposure.
-Norcross gave them performance time on the nationally syndicated television Gospel Singing Jubilee.
+Norcross gave them performance time on the nationally syndicated television The Gospel Singing Jubilee.
 With Canaan, the group experimented with different styles of dress and performance to find their identity.

 Rise to prominence

 Gospel singer Bill Gaither invited the group to perform at his annual Praise Gathering in Indianapolis, and they received more requests for appearances.
 Gaither collaborated with Younce and Payne to produce their future albums for Word Records.
 The group began incorporating Younce and Payne's comedy routines, and added Roy Tremble as a tenor.
-Tremble, Webster, and pianist Lorne Matthews left the group and started their own trio in 1979.
+Tremble, Webster, and pianist Lorne Matthews left the group and started their own trio called "The Brothers" in 1979.
 Their first replacement, Kirk Talley of the Hoppers, was a tenor; Steve Lee was added to sing baritone and play piano.
 Shortly before 1980, the group hired Roger Bennett as their pianist after hearing him play for their opening act.
-Lee left the group, and former member Roger Horne filled in briefly before bass guitarist and Kingsmen baritone Mark Trammell joined the group.
-They left Canaan (Word), and signed with Riversong (Benson).
+Lee left the group, and former member Roger Horne filled in briefly before Kingsmen bass guitarist and baritone Mark Trammell joined the group.
+In 1983 they left Canaan (Word), and signed with Riversong (Benson).

 1980s

-Kirk Talley left the group in the fall of 1983 to form the Talleys with his brother, Roger, and sister-in-law, Debra.
+Talley left the group in the summer of 1983 to form the Talleys with his brother, Roger, and sister-in-law, Debra.
 Danny Funderburk of the Singing Americans was chosen to replace him in December of that year.
-This lineup remained in place for several years, until Roger Bennett left to help found Journey Records.
+This lineup remained in place for several years, until Bennett left to help found Journey Records.
 Bennett was replaced by young, classically trained pianist and vocalist Gerald Wolfe.
 With Wolfe at the piano and singing, the group contributed to Symphony of Praise a 1987 album with the London Philharmonic Orchestra.
 The album included "This Ole House", "Champion Of Love", "I Can See The Hand" (written by Steven Curtis Chapman), and "I've Just Started Living".
 During this period, the group added Trammell's bass guitar and a synthesizer to its quartet vocals.